|Karen S. McIntyre||Senior Vice President for Academic and Student Affairs, Dean of Faculty

 Lindblom is the founder of The REP, Point Park University's professional theatre company.

-Executive Director of Graduate Education
+Executive Director, Graduate Education

 Helen C. Sobehart serves as executive director of graduate education.
 During her 44-year career she has held positions as president of Cardinal Stritch University in Milwaukee, associate academic vice president, doctoral director and faculty at Duquesne University, CEO of ASSET, Inc., school district superintendent, special education director and teacher.
 She has been recognized with numerous awards for her work as an advocate for social justice issues in education.
 These include the Dr. Effie Jones Humanitarian Award from the American Association of School Administrators and the Legacy Foundation Minority Education Award.
 Her board service has included NEED, Bradley Center and YWCA Center for Racial and Gender Equity.